Han1-Chri5/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 # 2-Function that multiplies two integers
 # 3-Function that prints the numbers 0 to 9, followed by a new line
 # 4-Function that prints the numbers 0 to 9
+# 5-Function that prints 10 times the numbers from 0 to 14